 Registrants will receive an email confirming your camper’s acceptance to attend KIDS AT Summer Youth Camp.
 Due to the priority criteria above, youth qualified for a higher priority will be selected before youth ranking at a lower priority.
 We do not expect to turn youth away unless they fail to meet the criteria above.

 The Indiana Military Teen Council is here to help.
 The Teen Council is an excellent leadership opportunity for military-connected teens across the state.
 The council meets quarterly and conducts conference calls during non-meeting months.
-The role of the council is to raise teen issues to the attention of military leaders, to receive leadership training and opportunities for growth beyond the usual high school experience, and to contribute to the well-being of military teens in the state.
+The role of the council is to raise teen issues to the attention of military leaders, to receive leadership and resilience training and opportunities for growth beyond the usual high school experience, and to contribute to the well-being of military teens in the state.
 Each year, the council plans and executes a Teen Summit, which is a weekend event for all Indiana military teens.Teens interested in becoming a member of the council must be 14-18 years old, still be in high school, be a military dependent, and complete an application packet with references.

 Click here for the Indiana Military Teen Council application (PDF)

 Click here for the Indiana Teen Council Call Out (PDF)